Symptoms of a Leveling Spirit: Reception

 Reception to Symptoms of a Leveling Spirit was positive.
 Chris Moran of Punknews.org gave it four stars out of five, calling it "without question, the definitive GR album ... this is not the same 1,000-beats-a-minute GR you've listened to for the last several years."
-Jo-Ann Greene of Allmusic gave it four and a half stars out of five, saying that it "finds Good Riddance huddling ever closer to the melodic punk sound they've been moving towards over the few preceding years ...
+Jo-Ann Greene of Allmusic gave the album four and a half stars out of five, saying that it "finds Good Riddance huddling ever closer to the melodic punk sound they've been moving towards over the few preceding years ...
 However, the increased tunefulness takes none of the bite out of Good Riddance's lyrics.
 And whether attacking individual imperfections or greater societal ills, the group's songwriting remains savagely on point.
 Always threatening greatness, the group have now produced a true classic."